frederic-perez/AmE-dictionary/data/dictionary.md

 __grizzled__ _adj_ :six::hammer: _A grizzled scout._ _Grizzled ballroom vets._
 __groan__ _v_ :seven::hammer: (groaned) (It sounds like _grown_.)
 __grocer__ _n_ :two::hammer:
+__grocer’s apostrophe__ _n_ [:scroll: from its supposed occurrence in grocers’ signage] An apostrophe placed before a final s intended to indicate the plural but in fact forming the possessive: _Price’s Slashed._
 __grog__
 __groggy__ _adj_ :two: Stunned or confused and slow to react (as from blows or drunkenness or exhaustion).
 Unsteady and dazed; shaky.
 __grok__ _v_ To understand profoundly and intuitively.